OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-11-SecureDrop.md

 ### Alternatives
 SecureDrop's requirements might make it not the best fit for your newsroom.
 In particular, if you can't guarantee the physical security of the public-facing servers or the air-gapped SVS, you should consider other options to support anonymous sources.
 Traditional methods such as postal mail still work, if sources take the appropriate precautions.
-GPG-encrypted email is another option, although it can be difficult to use correctly and may leak information about source identities via email metadata.
 One option worth considering is a newsroom dropbox using Signal, the encrypted messaging platform written and maintained by Open Whisper Systems.
 Barton Gellmann has written a guide on using Signal as a newsroom dropbox, which you can find here: [https://github.com/b4rton/signal-newsroom/blob/master/README.md](https://github.com/b4rton/signal-newsroom/blob/master/README.md).
+For more information on the risks and benefits of alternative whistleblowing methods, see [Opening Secure Channels for Confidential Tips](https://source.opennews.org/articles/opening-secure-channels-confidential-tips/).

 ### (Optional) SecureDrop Demo